Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 This is used on lists of images to be able to show a scale in a tag without waking up the image objects from the database.
 In other words, this speeds up pages that contain lots of images.

-Add-on authors do not have to change anything, as this happens automatically.
+Add-on authors don't have to change anything, as this happens automatically.
 If you have a very special use case, you can influence this with some new adapters.

 ````{note}